 Yes, I know this whole piece is about reducing waste, but I wanted to include REDUCE here, as in reducing the amount of stuff we actually buy in the first place.
 Do I really need that phone upgrade?
 Do I really need that new dress?
 Do I really need to buy new books when I have books on the shelf I haven't read yet?

 Decluttering is all the rage, because people are realising that living with clutter actually affects your mental health in a negative way.
 We don't need all the stuff we have.
 We don't need to be constantly redecorating and changing all our home furnishings and seeing shopping as a recreational activity.
 In the infographic, they call this REFUSE.
-You could also call it RESIST, like what_mary_makes did so eloquently on Instagram recently.

 As for me, I have committed to buying nothing new, as much as is possible, and as part of that commitment, I rarely visit shops or shop online!
 Reducing is very much a part of my personal lifestyle, and I love that the Green Heart Collective warehouse is full of other people's unwanted items that they are trusting us to find new homes for!

-So today is Global Recycling Day, so do check out their website, even if you think you know everything there is to know about recycling.
+So today (at time of writing) is Global Recycling Day, so do check out their website, even if you think you know everything there is to know about recycling.
 And don't give up any recycling habits you already have, even if you are disillusioned by news reports about what Councils across the UK actually do with the recycling they collect.
 Hopefully, the more news reports and TV programmes expose the truth, the more accountable the Councils will become.

 Of the earth’s natural resources, we tend to think of six as the most important – water, air, oil, natural gas, coal and minerals.
 These resources represent the foundation of our very existence....However, these resources are finite and rapidly running out.
 Once they’re gone, they’re gone forever.
 We are carelessly using the earth’s natural resources without thinking about what will replace them, while billions of tons of waste pour into landfill sites every year.
 The simple solution to this is recycling – the ‘Seventh Resource’, which can be used again and again.
 From the Global Recycling Day website.